GGORG0/ShareX-Python/README.md

 4. Add a favicon as `config/favicon.ico`
 5. Add a logo as `config/logo.png`
 6. Install the requirements using `pip install -r requirements.txt`
 7. Start the host using a WSGI server and enjoy!
-A startup file for *Phusion Passenger* is included by default.
+A startup file for *Phusion Passenger* and other common WSGI servers is included by default.

 ## TODO
 - Domains